rambabubolla/docs-csm/operations/network/management_network/transceiver_cable_guide.md

 ## Helpful tips for navigating the cabling guide

-The supported transceivers are broken down by vendor and have direct links to vendor sites for more infomartion.
+The supported transceivers are broken down by vendor and have direct links to vendor sites for more information.

 ## Vendors